Call us on 0800 666 444

 It can be tricky to know how much replacing your timber alternative windows can cost, they have been around for five years but they’re no longer a niche product – timber look uPVC is better than ever and it’s here to stay.

 Although timber is extremely attractive, homeowners often prefer timber look uPVC due to its low maintenance and flawless appearance.
 To maintain timber’s efficiency, it needs to be regularly maintained which can be time-consuming as well as expensive. uPVC is extremely easy to take care of and can be more cost-effective than timber.

-There are two main brands of heritage uPVC windows we’re going to review – Evolution Windows and Residence 9.
-The Evolution range is the original, R9 came after.
-The Residence Collection has a better-known brand, so is seen as more ‘popular’, but it can also be more expensive.
+There are two main brands of heritage uPVC windows we’re going to review – Evolution Windows and Residence 9 windows.
+The Evolution range is the original, R9 windows came after.
+The Residence Collection has a better-known brand, so is seen as more ‘popular’, but it can also be more expensive as Residence 9 windows prices vary.
 But what is the real difference in performance between the two?

-Contact a member of the team today for a free no-obligation quote, you won’t lose anything as our quotes are completely cost-free!
-See how much you could save in our Spring sale with up to 40% off windows, doors and conservatories.
+Contact a member of the team today for a free no-obligation quote on our Evolution heritage window collection, you won’t lose anything as our quotes are completely cost-free!
+See how much you could save by visiting our regularly updated windows, doors and conservatory offer page too.

 |Energy Efficiency||Up to A+ WER rated||Up to A+ WER rated|

 |Security||High quality locks guaranteed for 10 years||Multi-point shoot-bolt locking mechanisms|